weather-gov/weather.gov/docs/user-types.md

         - Physical
         - Speech
         - Visual
   - What do they need?:
     - Screen reader support and optimization
     - Multi-language support
     - Multiple formats of information such as video and visual option
     - Access to technology / internet during a weather hazard
+- Access
   - A website is only useful if folks can actually access it.
 Particularly in a hazard, many folks lose access to reliable internet - and many lack access to begin with.
 But internet access isn’t a binary - often folks may have some, limited access, just not enough to load lots of fancy graphics.
   - What do they need?: A website should only ever be one way that people can receive critical information about a weather hazard.
 Additionally, ensuring that low-bandwidth users are able to access is critical - so that folks with just a tiny bit of service can get what they need, quickly.

 - Physical barriers to responding to weather information
   - There are many reasons folks are unable to respond in a hazard.
 Some include: